romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Where can you access the logs of a GitHub Actions workflow run from the GitHub user interface?
+Q: Where can you access the logs of a GitHub Actions workflow run from the GitHub user interface?
 <details><summary>Show the answer</summary><p>

 - **In the 'Actions' tab of the repository, by selecting the specific workflow run**